Afghanistan: Two years of Taliban rule

-Humanitarian experts say such bans will exacerbate the country's severe economic and humanitarian crisis that has left 85% of the population living below the poverty line.
+Humanitarian experts say the education and work bans will exacerbate the country's severe economic and humanitarian crisis.

 Here is a collection of Context's reporting on Afghanistan and the impact of the Taliban's takeover.